We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 As you can see, it’s not super common, but it is something to be aware of and work to avoid.

 The other health risks associated with PCOS are much more common and honestly, can be just as devastating to your health if they are not managed appropriately.

-However, these other health problems are usually manageable with treatments such as lifestyle modifications like diet, exercise, stress management, and/or medications and supplements.
+However, these other health problems are usually manageable with lifestyle modifications like diet, exercise, stress management, and/or treatments such as medications and/or supplements.